eneliviu/LovePlanningCLI/README.md

 - Forced exit using 'Exit'-input (*<font color="lime">pass</font>*)
     - The functionality is available only within operations that cannot access the Menu exit options.

+### Additional testing

+#### Devices and browsers
+Additional testing was performed by calling the application from my private devices operating on Windows 11 (desktop and laptop), as well as on my smartphone (Samsung Galaxy S21) operating on Android OS, using the following web browsers:
+- Google Chrome: Version 125.0.6422.77 (Official Build) (64-bit)
+- Brave: version 1.66.115 Chromium: 125.0.6422.112 (Official Build) (64-bit)
+- Microsoft Edge: Version 125.0.2535.67 (Official build) (64-bit)

+In my opinion, using the app on mobiles provides a negative UX, mostly due to difficulties with taking the inputs from user when using the mobile keyboard, and poor text visibility.

 ## <font color="red">Known bugs and issues</font>
 - Switching back to the Main Menu from the User Menu not implemented yet;